 When is the best time to visit Devil’s Garden

-The best time to hike in Grand Staircase is during the spring or fall when temperatures are milder.
+The best time to hike in Grand Staircase is during the Spring (March to May) or Fall (September to November) when temperatures are milder.
 During the summer, extreme heat in Grand Staircase can make hiking dangerous.
 If you must visit during the summer, be sure to pack several liters of water per person and wear appropriate sun protection.

 Winter can also be a nice time to visit Devil’s Garden, but expect cold temperatures.
 Additionally, snow is possible and would make Hole in the Rock Road impassable.